-'''

-IN MX 10 external1.example.com.
+\ IN MX 10 external1.example.com.

-'''

-Now that they accept mail on behalf of anything in the internal network, the bastion hosts will need to know how to deliver mail to internal hosts.
-In order for this to work properly, the resolvers on the bastion hosts will need to be configured to point to the internal name servers for DNS resolution.
+Now that they accept mail on behalf of anything in the internal network, the bastion hosts need to know how to deliver mail to internal hosts.
+The resolvers on the bastion hosts need to be configured to point to the internal name servers for DNS resolution.

-Queries for internal hostnames will be answered by the internal servers, and queries for external hostnames will be forwarded back out to the DNS servers on the bastion hosts.
+Queries for internal hostnames are answered by the internal servers, and queries for external hostnames are forwarded back out to the DNS servers on the bastion hosts.

-In order for all this to work properly, internal clients will need to be configured to query only the internal name servers for DNS queries.
+For all of this to work properly, internal clients need to be configured to query only the internal name servers for DNS queries.
 This could also be enforced via selective filtering on the network.

-If everything has been set properly, Example, Inc.'s internal clients will now be able to:
+If everything has been set properly, Example, Inc.'s internal clients are now able to:

-- Look up any hostnames in the site1 and site2.example.com zones. - Look up any hostnames in the site1.internal and site2.internal domains. - Look up any hostnames on the Internet. - Exchange mail with both internal and external people.
+- Look up any hostnames in the site1.example.com and site2.example.com zones. - Look up any hostnames in the site1.internal and site2.internal domains. - Look up any hostnames on the Internet. - Exchange mail with both internal and external users.

-Hosts on the Internet will be able to:
+Hosts on the Internet are able to:

-- Look up any hostnames in the site1 and site2.example.com zones. - Exchange mail with anyone in the site1 and site2.example.com zones.
+- Look up any hostnames in the site1.example.com and site2.example.com zones. - Exchange mail with anyone in the site1.example.com and site2.example.com zones.

-Here is an example configuration for the setup we just described above.
-Note that this is only configuration information; for information on how to configure your zone files, see Section 3.1.
+Here is an example configuration for the setup just described above.
+Note that this is only configuration information; for information on how to configure the zone files, see Section 3.1.